What Is Escrow? Plain-English Answers to Your Questions

 What Is Escrow and How Does It Work?

-By definition, escrow is a legal arrangement in which a third party temporarily holds large sums of money or property until a particular condition has been met.
+By definition, escrow is a legal arrangement in which a neutral third party temporarily holds large sums of money or property until a particular condition has been met.

 In real estate, escrow is most often used for two reasons: